 Significant judgment is required in determining the provision for income taxes.
-There are many transactions and calculations for which the ultimate tax determination is uncertain.
+There are certain transactions and calculations for which the ultimate tax determination is uncertain.
 The Group recognises liabilities for anticipated additional tax assessments as a result of tax audits based on estimates of whether it is probable that additional taxes will be due.
+No such liabilities recognised as of 31 December 2023 and 2022.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax provisions in the period in which such determinations are made.
 Fiscal periods remain open to review by the tax authorities in respect of taxes for the three calendar years preceding the year of tax review.
 Under certain circumstances reviews may cover longer periods.
 While the Group believes it has provided adequately for all tax liabilities based on its understanding of the tax legislation, the above facts may create additional financial risks for the Group.